Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 ### 3.3 Web3 Market Place

-The Web3 Market Place represents a cornerstone of our platform infrastructure as a comprehensive marketplace designed specifically for Pacific Island communities with a focus on Bitcoin, Stacks blockchain with Clarity smart contracts, and Lightning Network.
+The Web3 Market Place represents a cornerstone of our platform infrastructure as a comprehensive marketplace designed specifically for Pacific Island communities with a focus on Bitcoin and Lightning Network.
 This groundbreaking financial component offers:

 - Secure trading of digital assets with low fees and cross-island compatibility
 - Secure price verification for reliable token valuations